-Eighteenth- and nineteenth-century economists are generally lumped together as adherents to the classical school, but their views were anything but uniform.
+Economists of the 18th and 19th century are generally lumped together as adherents to the classical school, but their views were anything but uniform.
 Many developed an analytical framework that was quite similar to the essential elements of new Keynesian economists today.
 Economist Thomas Humphrey, at the Federal Reserve Bank of Richmond, marvels at the insights shown by early economists: "When you read these old guys, you find out first that they didn't speak with one voice.
 There was no single body of thought to which everyone subscribed.
 And second, you find out how much they knew.
 You could take Henry Thornton's 1802 book as a textbook in any money course today."